arinbjornk/BiobankRead/README.rst

 BiobankRead aims to provide python-based tools for the extraction, cleaning and pre-processing of UK Biobank data.
 (UKBiobank_).
 Approved researchers will have the ability to access the data through the dedicated online portal_ .
 The package takes avantage of the data frame tools in pandas and of the regex facilities in re.

+Biobankread is also a ressourceful tool for creating custom variables , using existing ones, HES records for any disease / groups of diseases, and any data frame manipulation in Pandas.

 ################################
 Citation